 Perhaps the most striking finding from the NEJM study was the rate of adverse psychological events.
 Roughly one in four participants experienced moderate to severe adverse events in the 25 mg psilocybin group.
 These included hallucinations, severe anxiety, paranoia, confusion, and panic—commonly referred to as “bad trips.”
 For some patients, these experiences were traumatic and persisted well beyond the dosing session.

 In 2026, psilocybin as a treatment for Depression is not yet FDA-approved.
 It is also not covered by insurance, and moreover, for the time being, its use is limited to clinical trials or special research centers.
-This means patients would have to pay entirely out-of-pocket, often at very high costs, for an unapproved therapy that requires extensive staffing.
+This means patients seeking NYC psilocybin therapy would have to pay entirely out-of-pocket, often at very high costs, for an unapproved treatment that requires extensive staffing.

 By contrast, TMS is FDA-cleared and covered by most major insurers for TRD.
 Similarly, Spravato is FDA-approved, administered in certified clinics, and insurance-covered when criteria are met; notably, Spravato was recently approved as a monotherapy for TRD patients.
 These benefits make both TMS and Spravato more realistic and accessible options for patients across the country.